Is Biomass a Renewable Energy Source? - DEXMA

 • Biogas which produces electricity via co-generation

 Biomass is playing an increasingly significant role in Britain’s energy mix, mainly due to the conversion of existing coal plants into biomass generation plants.
-In 2015, the UK generated 9% of its electricity from biomass, doubling from 2005 levels and became the largest importer of wood pellets in the world.
+Already in 2015, the country generated 9% of its electricity from biomass.
+Bioenergy is the second largest source of renewable energy in the UK.
+In 2021 it was generating 12.9% of the total UK electricity supply.

 The factors driving this upshot in biomass use are several: